-(Policy 1742/5060 and 1740/4010)
+Student and Parent Grievance Procedure (Policies 1742/5060 and 1740/4010)

 Asheboro City Schools is committed to providing an effective means for parents and the community to voice concerns and complaints.
 In general, the complaint should be received and addressed at the level closest to which the complaint originated.
 For example, if it involves a teacher, first talk to that individual.
 If you are still concerned, talk with the principal.
-Then if you are still concerned, make an appointment to talk with the superintendent or a member of the superintendent's staff.
+Then, if you are still concerned, make an appointment to talk with the Director of Student Services.